Sushanth172308/BERT-KTRAIN-Q-A/README.md

-# This is general template for projects
+# This application is about Question and answer task using Bert-ktrain